-Who should an employee talk to about a medical condition?
+Who Should an Employee Talk to about a Medical Condition?

-- HR managers, who may be able to provide advice and also to offer support with any adjustments, sick days and flexible working hours that may be needed.
+- HR managers, who may be able to provide advice and also to offer support with any adjustments, sick days and flexible working hours if needed.

-An employee can receive warnings and reprimands for continued lateness or poor performance, and employment contracts can be dissolved following long-term sickness leave (to be clear on the definition of this, legal advice can be sought), whilst additional rights and support can be afforded to those that have been open about their health.
+An employee can receive warnings and reprimands for continued lateness or poor performance, and employment contracts can be dissolved following long-term sickness leave if the employer is unaware of any medical reasons for this.
+Whereas, additional rights and support can be afforded to those that have been open about their health.

 Employers also have a right to ask for medical certificates and proof of any condition, including fit notes if necessary, which should also be kept in a secure place.